- A level requirements: AAB

 D*DD in acceptable BTEC, plus B in A level Maths (not accepted without B in A level Maths)

-35 overall, including 5 at Higher Level Mathematics and 5 at Higher Level in a second science.
+35 overall including 5 in Higher Level Mathematics and 5 in Higher Level Physics.

 |Irish Leaving Certificate||H1,H1,H2,H2,H2,H3, including H2 in Higher Maths and Higher Second Science.
 We also require a minimum of H6 in Higher English or O3 in Ordinary English|

 |Scottish Higher/Advanced Higher||